-A non-deliverable forward contract is a financial derivative used to hedge foreign exchange risk.
+A non-deliverable forward contract is a type of forward contract used to hedge foreign exchange risk.
 Some of the other foreign exchange risk hedging instruments are currency futures, currency options, and currency swaps.

 Definition of Non-deliverable forward

-The NDF contract is cash-settled, mostly in US Dollar, on due date (maturity).
+The NDF contract is cash-settled, mostly in US Dollars, on the due date (maturity).
 The settlement happens to depend upon the spot rate on maturity and the agreed forward rate.
 And the settlement will result in either a net receipt or a net payment between the parties to the contract.

-So, the essence of such forward contracts is that it is for low volume, short-term forward contracts for non-convertible currencies and that gets settled in cash only on the basis of the difference in the spot and forward price.
+So, the essence of such forward contracts is that it is for low volume, short-term forward contracts for non-convertible currencies and that get settled in cash only on the basis of the difference in the spot and forward price.
 These contracts take place for currencies as well as commodities.
-Therefore, on the expiry no exchange of foreign currency or commodity takes place.
-Rather difference only is settled in cash.
+Therefore, no exchange of foreign currency or commodity takes place on the expiry.
+Instead, the difference only is settled in cash.

 Why Non-convertible Currencies?

 Some countries, especially emerging market economies, place restrictions on foreign exchange convertibility as they fear it might increase exchange rate volatility due to speculation caused by trading in forward markets.